Dharma transmission: Mahākāśyapa

+Epstein comments, "Thus Mahākāśyapa received the transmission of Dharma and became the first Buddhist patriarch."

 Function

 Though dharma transmission implies the acknowledgement of insight into the teachings of Buddhism as understood by the Zen tradition, especially seeing into one's true nature, dharma transmission is also a means to establish a person into the Zen tradition:

 The dharma lineage reflects the importance of family-structures in ancient China, and forms a symbolic and ritual recreation of this system for the monastical "family".

 Esoteric and exoteric transmission

 According to Borup the emphasis on 'mind to mind transmission' is a form of esoteric transmission, in which "the tradition and the enlightened mind is transmitted face to face".
 Metaphorically this can be described as the transmission of a flame from one candle to another candle, or the transmission from one vein to another.
 In exoteric transmission the requirement is "direct access to the teaching through a personal discovery of one's self.
 This type of transmission and identification is symbolized by the discovery of a shining lantern, or a mirror."

 This polarity is recognizable in the emphasis that the Zen-tradition puts on maintaining the correct Dharma transmission, while simultaneously stressing seeing into one's nature:

-Nevertheless, while the Zen tradition has always stressed the importance of formal Dharma transmission, there are well known examples of Mushi dokugo, such as Nōnin, Jinul and Suzuki Shōsan who attained awakening on their own, though all of them were familiair with the Zen-teachings.
+Nevertheless, while the Zen tradition has always stressed the importance of formal Dharma transmission, there are well known examples of Mushi dokugo, such as Nōnin, Jinul and Suzuki Shōsan who attained awakening on their own, though all of them were familiar with the Zen-teachings.